corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 #### Implementation ####

-`FinalityRecoveryFlow` is the primary flow that orchestrates recovery by identifying whether Initiator or Peer recovery is required according to the flow transaction recovery metadata.
+`FinalityRecoveryFlow` is the primary flow that orchestrates recovery by identifying whether initiator or peer recovery is required according to the flow transaction recovery metadata.

 Where this flow is called from a node that is:
- - initiator to a transaction, then the subflow `FinalityInitiatorRecoveryFlow` is called.
+* An initiator to a transaction, then the subflow `FinalityInitiatorRecoveryFlow` is called.
- - a peer to a transaction, then the subflow `FinalityPeerRecoveryFlow` is called.
+* A peer to a transaction, then the subflow `FinalityPeerRecoveryFlow` is called.

 Finality flow recovery uses a suite of internal flows which implement similar functionality to the actual `FinalityFlow` and `ReceiveFinalityFlow`.
 These internal flows are: